dcts/12startups12months/README.md

 - **AI affi**: AI generated affirmations app, that generates music, affirmations, voice via AI tech.
 You could even upload your own voice so the affirmations are in your own voice.

 ## Joke Ideas
+- **Scratch Game**: online grid with random colored pixels.
+Under the pixel grid lies an image (the reward).
+When you click two pixels with the same color, the pixels disappear, showing the underlying image.
+Once the image is fully free there is a confetti pop effect.
 - **Twitter hexagon profile pic generator** including banner, creates a banner and hexagonal profile pic such that it looks as if you are a fancy NFT holder.
 - **Funny Open Petition**: like openPetition.de, but less serious.
 You can submit "joke" submissions, and people on twitter can join that petition (and retweet).
 Examples:
   1. "Can we stop calling algorithmically generated NFT projects 'art'"